When You Look Me in the Eyes Tour

-The When You Look Me in the Eyes Tour (or the Look Me in the Eyes Tour), sometimes stylized as the WYLMITE Tour, is the fourth tour by the Jonas Brothers and their second tour to promote their second album, Jonas Brothers.
+The When You Look Me in the Eyes Tour (also referred as the Look Me in the Eyes Tour and sometimes stylized as the WYLMITE Tour), is the fourth tour by the Jonas Brothers and their second tour to promote their second album, Jonas Brothers.
 The opening act for the entire tour was Rooney, with Valora as a supporting opening act, as well as Jen Marks.
 The Look Me in the Eyes Tour started on January 31, 2008, and ended on March 22, 2008.
 It lasted for a total of 39 dates.
 During this time, the Jonas Brothers had also signed a two-year, multimillion-dollar worldwide touring deal with Live Nation.